Alphazinn/alpha_armor/README.md

 ### Installation

 - Drag all files to your resources folder.
-- Import alpha.sql To Your Database
+- Import alpha.sql to your database
 - Add "ensure alpha_armor" to your server.cfg file